RunestoneInteractive/httlads/_sources/TextualAnalysis/graph_relations.rst

 Preparing the Data
 ------------------

-Both of these visualization rely on us processing the data in the speeches, to create pairs of countries based on one country mentioning the other in a speech.
+Both of these visualizations rely on us processing the data in the speeches, to create pairs of countries based on one country mentioning the other in a speech.
 In fact, what we are going for will be a table that looks like this.